MeryemCiftciAly/my_sql_journey/README.md

 The layout below is the **current and planned organization** for this repository.
 Some folders are in use now, while others are placeholders for future work as my SQL skillset grows into cloud engineering and automation.
-This structure may evolve over time to better fit active projects and workflow
+This structure may evolve over time to better fit active projects and workflow.